jlyst/101/gridBasedApp.md

 ### 3 Add Icons to Your Interface
 Add at least three unique icons in places you think it would make sense for your theme and application purpose.
 You may choose to let the icons stand alone or use them with a text description.
 You will likely want to use some icons for the buttons.

-### 4 Style the Application as You Wish and Insert Conent
+### 4 Style the Application as You Wish and Insert Content
 Style the application as you wish according the the theme and purpose of your application.
 Provide enough content in the list of items to provide a realistic view of what the application would look like with a fully functioning program and database.

 Make at least the following additions or changes.